-- Associate of Science in Nursing (ADN): This program takes about two years and is offered at vocational schools and community colleges.
-A common stepping stone for those on their way to a Bachelor of Science in Nursing who want to work and earn money sooner.
+- Associate of Science in Nursing (ASN) or Associate Degree in Nursing (ADN): These programs take about two years and are offered at vocational schools and community colleges.
+An associate's degree is often a stepping stone for those on their way to a Bachelor of Science in Nursing who want to work and earn money sooner.

 - Bachelor of Science in Nursing (BSN): This is a four-year degree program often necessary for a higher-paying salary.
 This program is offered at universities and includes general education requirements along with your clinical experiences.

-Other options include the bridge program, RN-BSN, which offers continuing education for those with a diploma or associate degree to complete their BSN.
-Those who completed a bachelor’s degree in a different field of study can choose to complete an accelerated BSN program, but these are more expensive.
+Other nursing education options include the bridge program, RN-BSN, which offers continuing education for those with a diploma or associate degree to complete their BSN.
+Those who completed a bachelor’s degree in a different field of study can choose to complete an accelerated BSN program, but school tuition is more expensive.

 How much is nursing school?

 How much is nursing school, and what degree should you pursue to accumulate the least amount of student debt?
-You have two main choices — degree program and location — that affect the cost of nursing school.
+You have two main choices — degree program and location — that affect the nursing school costs.

 While looking at degree program and location, you'll also want to weigh the earning potential for each.

 According to CostHelper, diploma programs to become an LPV or LPN cost between $5,000 and $25,000 at a public college.
 If you were to attend a private university, these prices more than double to $20,000 to $40,000.
 These programs run around 12 to 18 months.
-The average income for an LPN is $45,030.
+The most recent Bureau of Labor Statistics (BLS) show the average income for an LPN is $47,480.

 The ADN program is by far the most affordable nursing program, allowing for a slightly higher salary.
 These programs typically only take two years and cost $6,000 to $40,000 at a public college.
 Private schools charge between $30,000 to $100,000.